-On Friday afternoons I volunteered at a retirement home.
+I used to volunteer at a retirement home on Friday afternoons.
 The building had four floors divided into different sections.
 I’d never been to the fourth floor, but I knew that the doctors and nurses were always around there.
 One day I was helping a ninety year old lady, insistent on ridiculing herself with a passive aggressive attitude I hadn’t confront in the nineteen years of my life.
 “Oh, and an English major?
 This must be charity work for you then,” she said.

 We looked up book titles on Amazon for thirty minutes.
 She learned you didn’t have to go connect through Google to get onto a website.
 She wanted to learn how to use email, so she wouldn’t have to rely so much on her husband.
 When she smiled, her whole face lit up— an illuminance that out-shined her greying eyes, white hair, and ravines of creases and wrinkles.

 Ten minutes later she was writing an email to her daughter, who was only a year or two older than me.
 The woman’s inbox contained several unread titles– one of them read, “Mom, do you have ingrown toenails?”
 (I think she knew I read it and was a bit embarrassed).
 She didn’t seem to mind me watching her type at her slow pace, deleting every other word because of a typo or backtracking what she had already written.

 Hello!
 How are you?
 I am in the library right now and a very nice college student is helping me with all this technology.

 Dad is doing better now.
 He’s up to walking 3 minutes everyday.
 The world’s always looking brighter!
 I love you very much and miss you!